hainsdominic/lovebox-app/README.md

 - Message: The string that will be displayed on the box.
 - password: The SHA-512 hash of the box's password.

-i.e., your databse will look like this in JSON:
+i.e., your database will look like this in JSON:

 ```
 {